 I’m sad to say, today is our final day in Mongolia, aside from the 10 hour bus ride back to Ulaanbaatar tomorrow and our flight out the following day that aren’t likely worth mentioning as the travel is never as fun as the destination.

 Horseback Riding on the Mongolian Steppe

-Anyway, we enjoyed a late morning horse ride to Ganbold’s winter farm which wasn’t that far from his summer location and a fifteen-minute walk by horse from our ger camp.
+Anyway, we enjoyed a late morning horse ride to Ganbold’s winter farm.
+His winter location isn’t far from his summer farm and is only about a fifteen-minute walk by horse from our ger camp.
 As such, we experienced a relaxing morning riding and exploring his winter camp.

 A Mongolian Nomad’s Winter Home

 Nomads’ winter homes are more stable and include wooden structures along with their portable gers.
 Many of the rooms are used for food storage, but the one I liked the most was the “warming” room.
 In the middle stands a wood stove and around the edge are small corrals.
 During the cold months, the newborn goats and sheep are in the center by the fire and their mamas are placed in the stalls.
 This process helps the animals survive the harsh winters.

 For the nomads to survive in the winter, depending on the size of the family, they have to kill one yak and one older horse.
 It saddens me to think of eating horse, but frankly they survive on very little, so I understand the need.
 At least they pick an elderly horse that might not live through the winter anyway.

 After our time at Ganbold’s farm, we returned to our ger camp and tried out one of the cowboys’ saddles which is different from the western and Australian saddles we used.
 Four or five of us mounted one of the cowboy’s horses and rode around in a small circle.